Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Arena Script.md

 *When Holly tilts her head, Henry assumes she has forgotten him.*
 H: "(2) Ah, I've almost forgotten how long it's been since you'd seen me, with how long you were in battle conditioning."

-*Holly takes note of the fact he is the reason she went through so much pain in her early stages of life.
-She makes a low snarling, suddenly disliking this sly character.*
+*Holly is a little suspicious of this character, making a low snarling sound.*

-H: "(3) Now, now, settle down, it all ended up working out.
+H: "(3) Now, now, settle down, I don't mean you any harm.
+In fact, I was the one who funded your training protocols.
 (4) It was clearly a success; nobody would have thought a young juvenile like you could prove its own, and I have the betting profits to prove it...(he laughs to himself)
 (5) I have a feeling you won't have any problem demolishing the next competitor.
 If anything, they'll have to bring in stronger contestants to match your strength.
 (6) If you can prove your superiority, I can offer you a way out of this place.
 You could come with me, and we'd start an army of unstoppable Dilophosaurs.
 (7) Ho-ho-ho, this plan is all coming together..."

-*Henry closes the hatch, and Holly slashes once across the vent once he is out of earshot.
+*Henry closes the hatch.
 Afterwards, the player is told to sleep.*

 ## At this point, the optional Extra Credit Minigame would happen, if we choose to implement it.